Olacdy/Img_To_ASCII_Art/README.md

 #### Installation

-To start using that project on your machine, you need to have a Python 3.7+, download the repository and run command below to install all required dependencies to then use it.
+To start using that project on your machine, you need to have a Python 3.7+, download the repository and run the command below to install all required dependencies to then use it.

 >pip install -r requirements.txt

-Run main.py and choose what you prefer to do in command line.
+Run main.py and choose what you prefer to do in the command line.

 [Back To The Top](#Image_to_ASCII_Art)